caproto/caproto/doc/source/api.rst

 Caproto lets you work with Channel Access communication in terms of *Commands* instead of thinking in terms of bytes.

+Take :class:`VersionRequest` as an example.

+.. ipython:: python

+    import caproto
+    com = caproto.VersionRequest(version=13, priority=0)

+A Command has a useful repr:

+.. ipython:: python

+    com

-Every Command has a :data:`header` fields and a :data:`payload` field.
+Every Command has a :data:`header` and a :data:`payload`.
+The data in them fully describe the Command.
 The :data:`header` has generically-named fields provided by the Channel Access specification.

-Each Command provides additional properties specific to that Command type.
-These are merely aliases to the content in :data:`header` and :data:`payload`.

-Their names match names of the Command's arguments and are used to generate a nice repr.
+.. ipython:: python

+    com.header

+These names are rather opaque, but each Command provides accessors its data with more obvious names, corresponding to the names in the repr.

+.. ipython:: python

+    com.version
+    com.priority

 This is a complete list of the Commands.
 (They are sorted in Command ID order, designated by the Channel Access spec.)